WHY WE’RE NOT BLOODY MOVING TO BLOODY

 As, with a hurried button-push,

-I end my on-screen dreaming with a guilty blush.
+I quit my scribbles with a guilty blush.

 Thus, at our poolside do in gloomy chats,